arras-energy/gridlabd-old/docs/Command/Automatic export conversion.md

 The data saved in the file may be controlled using [[/Global/Filesave_options]].

+## Supported File Formats

+### ZIP

+ZIP files are exported using the `-o filename.zip` command line option.
+When output to ZIP is used, all the files in the folder in which contains the JSON output file will be stored in the resulting ZIP file.
+If the ZIP file is already present, it will be overwritten.

 ## Converter Implementation

 Converters use the following calling syntax: